The Last Bookstore

 The Last Bookstore is an independent bookstore located at 453 S Spring Street, Downtown Los Angeles.
 Conde Nast Traveler called it California’s largest new and used bookstore.

 History

-The store was founded in 2005 by Josh Spencer.
-The first incarnation was a downtown Los Angeles loft.
-They sold books and other things online only, then focused on books, opened a small bookstore in December 2009 on 4th and Main streets.
-They moved to the current incarnation in the Spring Arts Tower at 5th and Spring streets on June 3, 2011.
-The store is 22,000 square feet.
-The current store is in a former bank with books on two levels, including the former vault.
+The store was founded in 2005 by Josh Spencer, the first incarnation being inside a Downtown Los Angeles loft.
+While here, the store sold books and other items online, then, in December 2009, it opened a bookstore at 4th and Main Street.
+The bookstore moved to its current 22000 sqft location in the Spring Arts Tower at 5th and Spring Street on June 3, 2011.
+The current store, a former bank, contains two floors and also includes the bank's former vault.

 Vox reported that the store creates visual merchandising through creative displays and book sculptures, which attracts Instagram users, "in the hope of trying to convert Instagram visitors into book purchasers."

 In 2021, the bookstore installed a plant wall to the famous book tunnel.
-There is a restaurant called Yuko Kitchen.
+The store also features a restaurant: Yuko Kitchen.

+Other locations

+In December 2024, The Last Bookstore opened a second 10000 sqft location in Studio City.
+Additionally, The Last Bookstore's owners also own a "sister" location in Montrose, California.